kubernetes/website/content/en/blog/_posts/bring-your-ideas-to-world-with-kubectl-plugins.md

 **Author:** Cornelius Weig (TNG Technology Consulting GmbH)

-`kubectl` is the single most important tool to interact with Kubernetes.
-As such, it has to fulfill the needs of a plethora of user personas, each with their own needs and opinions.
-One way to make `kubectl` do what you need is to build the new functionality into `kubectl`.
+`kubectl` is the most critical tool to interact with Kubernetes and has to address multiple user personas, each with their own needs and opinions.
+One way to make `kubectl` do what you need is to build new functionality into `kubectl`.

 ## Challenges with building commands into `kubectl`